Cristina-Calin/Cristina-Calin/README.md

 ### Junior Developer’s Objective

 The objective is to create a home page and four menu pages by integrating CSS animations.
 Use of SASS would be a plus.
-The complete project brief can be found [here](https://s3-eu-west-1.amazonaws.com/course.oc-static.com/projects/Web%20Developer%20P3/Creative%20Brief%20-%20Ohmyfood!.pdf) - You can find the models of the site [here](https://s3-eu-west-1.amazonaws.com/course.oc-static.com/projects/Front-End+V2/P3+CSS+animations/Projet+3+-+ohmyfood+EN.zip).
+The complete project brief can be found [here](https://s3-eu-west-1.amazonaws.com/course.oc-static.com/projects/Web%20Developer%20P3/Creative%20Brief%20-%20Ohmyfood!.pdf), and the mock-ups of the site [here](https://s3-eu-west-1.amazonaws.com/course.oc-static.com/projects/Front-End+V2/P3+CSS+animations/Projet+3+-+ohmyfood+EN.zip).

 ### Technologies: